appleboy/easyssh-proxy/README.md

     Server:  "localhost",
     Port:    "22",
     KeyPath: "./tests/.ssh/id_rsa",
+    Timeout: 60 * time.Second,
     Proxy: easyssh.DefaultConfig{
       User:    "drone-scp",
       Server:  "localhost",
       Port:    "22",
       KeyPath: "./tests/.ssh/id_rsa",
+      Timeout: 60 * time.Second,
     },
   }
 ```

+NOTE: properties for the Proxy connection are not inherited from the Jumphost.
+You must explicitly specify them in the DefaultConfig struct.

+e.g. A custom `Timeout` length must be specified for both the Jumphost (intermediary server) and the destination server.

 ### SSH Stream Log